munimthahmid/InsightAI-Backend/docs/1_Project_Overview.md

 - **Contextual Citations**: All generated content includes traceable citations to source material
 - **Evidence Tracing**: Claims in reports can be directly verified against source documents
 - **Contradiction Detection**: The system identifies and presents conflicting information
-- **Enhanced Citations**: Reports include properly formatted references with source links
+- **Enhanced Citations**: Reports include properly formatted references with source URLs
+- **Source Diversity**: Ensures research reports utilize a wide variety of sources
+- **Reference Organization**: Citations are grouped by source type for better readability
+- **URL Preservation**: Robust URL extraction and preservation for all referenced sources

 ### Research Specialization